leancodepl/corelibrary/docs/external_integrations/authorization_ory_kratos/handling_webhooks.md

 # Handling webhooks

 To effectively manage incoming webhooks from Ory Kratos, you can employ the [KratosWebHookHandlerBase] class.
 The following example demonstrates how to synchronize identity data received from Kratos through webhooks with your database using [MassTransit].
-This assumes that your Kratos instance is properly configured to send webhooks to your application.

 ## Packages